 The grave field is located on a narrow sand ridge, which must have offered a magnificent view of the sea two thousand years ago, when the landscape consisted mostly of undeveloped heath.
-The stones are from the Iron Age, today 36 remain.
+The stones are from the Iron Age – 36 of them remain today.
 Nearby are also four burial mounds from the Bronze Age.

 Skottorp’s Castle (Skottorps slott) in Skottorp is one of Sweden’s best kept Empire-castles.
-King Karl XI and Ulrika Eleonora of Denmark got married here on May 6, 1680.
+King Karl XI and Ulrika Eleonora of Denmark got married here on 6 May 6, 1680.
 The castle was built during the 1670s, by Frans Joel Örnestedt.
 The castle is a private residence today.